-One thing that spoke to me was that this was not about WordPress specifically, or even web development.
-This was speaking about how to grow any type of business when no one knows who you are, and the right and wrong ways to go about it.
+This is about how to grow your business when no one knows who you are, and the right and wrong ways to go about it.

 Givers and Takers